r-magalhaes/ws-overview/Containerization and Orchestration/README.md

 - You also want to take advantage of the dockerized images you already have

 You've chosen to use Kubernetes as the container orchestration tool!

+# The Challenge...

+## To the clouds!!!

+- Take the application (frontend, backend and database) and deploy it in a Kubernetes cluster.
+- Create the necessary resources for all parts to communicate with each other.
+- Make sure that all configuration and secrets are managed via Kubernetes resources and not injected on the images via docker build arguments.